Integrated Tailings Dewatering Facility

 This copper mine began operating in 1990.
 It is the only copper mine in production in Colombia and is located near the town of Camen De Atrato, approximately 145 km south-west of Medellin.
 The mine is currently producing 850 tonnes per day of throughput and 1,500 tpd.

-As part of the integration of the tailings dewatering plant for the mine's mill and processing facilities, RMS Responsible Mining Solutions supported the Integrated Tailings Dewatering Plant (ITDS) which served to optimize tailings storage and deferred capital expenditures for expanding tailings storage capacity.
+As part of the integration of the tailings dewatering plant for the mine's mill and processing facilities, RMS supported the Integrated Tailings Dewatering Plant (ITDS) which served to optimize tailings storage and deferred capital expenditures for expanding tailings storage capacity.

 This ITDS project was the culmination of 3-years of conceptual, feasibility engineering and extensive test-work experimentation.
-The ITDS is designed to process 1,200 tonnes per day (D.S.) of copper flotation tailings materials, increasing the density from 60-65% w/w solids to 88% w/w solids.
-This process allows for a geotechnical stability and competent filter-cake to be transferred via truck-and-haul methods to the final disposal location adjacent to the project.
-The ITDS projects was also successfully delivered amidst the global COVID-19 pandemic which added unique challenges to the implementation of this project.
+The ITDS is designed to process 1,200 tonnes per day of copper flotation tailings materials, increasing the density from 60-65% w/w solids to 88% w/w solids.
+This process allows for geo-technical stability and a competent filter-cake to be transferred via truck-and-haul methods to the final disposal location adjacent to the project.
+The ITDS project was also successfully delivered amidst the global COVID-19 pandemic which added unique challenges to the implementation of this project.

 Primary solid-liquid separation of the tailings is undertaken by a ceramic disc vacuum filter, which has an average of an 80% savings in total energy consumption (tonnes filtered/kWh) compared to conventional alternatives.
 Reducing environmental impact was a guiding design principle and a common thread throughout the entire project.

 Saving Water.
 Saving Costs.

 The effort to transition the mine’s tailings management strategy to “dry-stacking” falls in line with the industry paradigm shift toward identifying safer and more economical alternatives when handling waste from mineral processing activities.